 Sink earned a bachelor’s degree in Mathematics, magna cum laude, from Wake Forest University.
 She resides in St. Petersburg, Florida.
 She and her husband, Bill McBride (now deceased), have two children – Bert and Lexi, who are both pursuing post graduate degree programs at the University of Florida, in Gainesville.

-Mark Riddle is the President of the New Leaders Council, the nation’s premier progressive leadership training organization for next generation political and business entrepreneurs.
+Mark serves as the President of the New Leaders Council, the nation’s premier progressive leadership training organization for next generation political and business entrepreneurs.
+Under his leadership, NLC has expanded to 49 chapters in 33 states with 6,000 alumni.

 Robert J. Abernethy is Chairman of American Standard Development Company and Managing Director of Metropolitan Investments, LLC.
 Robert received a B.A. from Johns Hopkins University, an M.B.A. from Harvard Business School, certificates in Real Estate and Construction Management from UCLA and was formerly employed by Hughes Aircraft Company.